-Resources
+Resources & Tools

 Q: Why Do I Need Title Insurance?

 A: An Owner’s Policy of Insurance protects you as a purchaser of real estate against title defects that may exist on the property you are buying.
-A Lenders, or Loan Policy, insures the lender as to the priority of its lien, meaning there are no other mortgages, liens, or judgments recorded prior to its mortgage.
+A Lender’s, or Loan, Policy insures the lender as to the priority of its lien, meaning there are no other mortgages, liens, or judgments recorded prior to its mortgage.

 A: Judgments, liens, unsatisfied mortgages, unpaid taxes, and restrictions limiting the use of the land are just a few of the most common title defects that can be discovered by a thorough search of the public records.
 Title insurance also protects against some of the hidden defects that a thorough search of the public records cannot reveal, such as fraud and forgery, deeds by minors or persons of unsound mind, or undisclosed or missing heirs.